Ilvondir/llms-interface/README.md

 Markdown replies are rendered on the frontend with Marked and sanitized with DOMPurify.
 Toast notifications use Vue Toastification.

+A live instance is available at [https://chat.michal-komsa.xyz](https://chat.michal-komsa.xyz).
+You can try the chat there with your own OpenAI-compatible API base URL (for example a tunnel to a local LM Studio `/v1` endpoint).

 ## Used Tools

 ### Backend